AbsoluteZero-ljz/appweb/README.md

 Embedthis Appweb Community Edition
 ===

 Appweb is a compact, fast and secure web server for embedded applications.
-It supports HTTP/1 and HTTP/2 with a web server   and HTTP client utility.
+It supports HTTP with a web server and HTTP client utility.

+This repository does not contain the Appweb Enterprise Edition source code, but it is the repository for issues and bug reports for both the Appweb Community and Enterprise editions.
+Contact dev@embedthis.com for access to the Enterprise Edition source code.

 Branches
 ---
 The repository has several branches:

 * master - Most recent release of the software.
-* dev - Current ongoing development.
 * X.X - Archived prior release branches for maintenance.

 Licensing